 Evaluation of Preeclampsia at Term

-Gravidas at term (≥37 weeks) with new-onset hypertension or symptoms suggesting potential end organ effects such as headache, visual changes, or right upper quadrant or epigastric pain, should be evaluated for preeclampsia.
-The evaluation aims to diagnose preeclampsia and identify severe features.
-Term preeclampsia requires hospital admission for management and delivery.
+Gravidas at term (≥37 weeks) with new-onset/worsening hypertension or symptoms suggesting end organ effects, such as persistent headache, visual changes, right upper quadrant or epigastric pain, should be evaluated for preeclampsia.
+Preeclampsia (with or without severe features) at term requires hospital admission for management and delivery at time of diagnosis

-Fetal well-being should be ascertained by antenatal testing (NST with AFI or BPP).
+Fetal well-being should be ascertained by routine antenatal testing,

 - Blood pressure